Internships In College

 Working for a worthy charitable organization, even for a short period of time, can give you transferable skills that are highly sought after in both the corporate and charitable sectors.
 Here are 10 things you can learn by volunteering or working for a charity before you leave college:

 - Public speaking

 - Writing and editing

 - General office administration

 - Strategic planning

-Here are some tips and suggestion for how to impress your practicum employment recruiter and increase your chances of getting hired.
+Here are some tips and suggestions for how to impress your practicum employment recruiter and increase your chances of getting hired.

 - Previous volunteer experience is will help you stand out.
 Community work, volunteer service, and awards and accolades you've received should be highlighted on your résumé.

 - Clearly state your learning objectives on your C.V.
 Identify the key skills you want to learn during your practicum so that the organization can determine if they'll be able to give you the work experience you need to develop those skills.

 - Do your homework.
 Read everything you can about the organization before the interview.
 Learn about the organization's mission, vision, and values and who they serve.